 Before buying any cream for dry eyelids read all manufacturer’s notes and instructions carefully.
 Ensure that the creams you are buying are free of fragrances that may end up irritating your skin.
 Examples of common creams include Protopic ointment and Elidel.

 2. Topical steroids

-They include steroid creams which should applied in small amounts for mild symptoms such as inflammation and itching.
+They include steroid creams which you should apply in small amounts for mild symptoms such as inflammation and itching.
 If there is constant or severe itching characterized by a rash, you need a prescription hydrocortisone for a short-term use.
-So, see your doctor to give you more instructions on how you are supposed to apply and for how long.
+See your doctor to give you more instructions on how you are supposed to apply it and for how long.

-Before attempting treating dry steroid creams understand what problem your baby has and whether the symptoms are mild or severe.
-For safety, use the mildest forms of steroid to the affected areas only.
-Medium potency steroid ointments in infants with moderate to severe eczema are recommended.
-Avoid applying creams to children with dry eyelids before consulting with a medical practitioner.
+Before you attempt to your baby using steroid creams understand what problem she or he has and whether the symptoms are mild or severe.
+For safety reasons, use the mildest forms of steroid on the affected areas only.
+The use of medium strength steroid ointments in infants with moderate to severe eczema is recommended.
+Avoid applying any other creams to children with dry eyelids before consulting with a medical practitioner.

 3. Antibacterial Gel

 As treatment remedy for dry eyelids, antibacterial gels will prevent staph infections which are likely to worsen symptoms especially dry, flaky skin.

 Vaseline jelly and products that are 100% pure petroleum jelly are good remedies for dryness because they have super moisturizing quality.
 Go for those brands free of alcohol, fragrances, dyes and skin irritants.
 Vaseline jelly can protect your face against many factors that cause problems with the skin such as windburn and chafing.